mykelalvis/FT/Traveller/WORKING/Mongoose/TravellerCore.md

 TL13 Audio/Visual/Data/Bioscan Cr400
 TL15 Audio/Visual/Data/Bioscan/ Computer/1 Cr500

-**Audio:** The bug records anything it hears.
+Audio: #TODO The bug records anything it hears.
-**Visual:** The bug records anything it sees.
+Visual: #TODO The bug records anything it sees.
 Data: If attached to a computer system, the bug can search and copy data from the computer.
 The bug cannot breach computer security on its own but if a user accesses the computer in the bug's presence, the bug can read their data.
 Bioscan: The bug has a basic biological scanner, allowing it to sample the area for DNA traces, chemical taint and so forth.
 Computer/1: The bug has an onboard computer system rated Computer/1.

 A bug can be active or passive.
 An active bug transmits data (either constantly, or when triggered).
 Passive bugs just record until activated.

-**Commdot:** A commdot is a tiny microphone/ speaker and transmitter, ranging in size between a few centimeters and a few millimeters across.
+Commdot: #TODO A commdot is a tiny microphone/ speaker and transmitter, ranging in size between a few centimeters and a few millimeters across.
 A commdot is capable of interfacing with another communications device and relaying messages back and forth.
 Commdots have a range of only a few meters and are usually used as hands-free communicators but can also be used as improvised bugs or throat microphones.

 ### ITEM TL MASS COST

 Commdot (^10) — Cr10
-**Mobile Comm:** A mobile comm unit is a portable telecommunications device/computer/camera, ranging in size from a bulky handset to a slim watch or pen-like cylinder – in today's world we call them mobile phones or cell phones.
+Mobile Comm: #TODO A mobile comm unit is a portable telecommunications device/computer/camera, ranging in size from a bulky handset to a slim watch or pen-like cylinder – in today's world we call them mobile phones or cell phones.
 Larger comms have physical controls and screens while smaller units either project data and control displays onto nearby surfaces, have fold-out plastic screens, or connect to cybernetics.
 Comms have only short-range transmission and reception capabilities but most technologically advanced worlds will have planetwide comm networks allowing the user to send messages and access data anywhere.
-**TL FEATURES COST** TL6 Audio only Cr50 TL8 Audio and visual, Computer/0 Cr150 TL10 Multiple forms of data, Computer/1 Cr500
+TL FEATURES COST #TODO TL6 Audio only Cr50 TL8 Audio and visual, Computer/0 Cr150 TL10 Multiple forms of data, Computer/1 Cr500
-**Transceiver:** A transceiver is a stand-alone communications device, what today we would call a two-way radio.
+Transceiver: #TODO A transceiver is a stand-alone communications device, what today we would call a two-way radio.
 Unlike a mobile comm, which relies on the presence of an established communications network, a transceiver can send and receive directly under its own power.
 Most transceivers are radio or laser-based.
 Meson communicators are possible but generally not easily portable or available.
 To reach orbital ranges reliably, a transceiver requires a range of 500 kilometers.
 Mobile Comm

 ### Computers and Software